gotestyourself/gotestsum/README.md

    DONE 101 tests[, 3 skipped][, 2 failures][, 1 error] in 0.103s
    ```

-To disable parts of the summary use `--no-summary section`.
+To hide parts of the summary use `--hide-summary section`.

 **Example: hide skipped tests in the summary**
 ```
-gotestsum --no-summary=skipped
+gotestsum --hide-summary=skipped
 ```

 **Example: hide everything except the DONE line**
 ```
-gotestsum --no-summary=skipped,failed,errors,output
+gotestsum --hide-summary=skipped,failed,errors,output
 # or
-gotestsum --no-summary=all
+gotestsum --hide-summary=all
 ```

-**Example: hide output in the summary, only print names of failed and skipped tests
+**Example: hide test output in the summary, only print names of failed and skipped tests
 and errors**
 ```
-gotestsum --no-summary=output
+gotestsum --hide-summary=output
 ```

 ### JUnit XML output